divblox/divblox.github.io/component-builder.md

-# divblox Components
+# Divblox Components
-Virtually everything in divblox is a component.
+Virtually everything in Divblox is a component.
 Components are used as the building blocks for your project.
 You can create any type of component for your specific requirement, from a basic image viewer to a full blown page that is made up of multiple individual components.

 # Component Types
->divblox allows you to create any of the following types of components:
+>Divblox allows you to create any of the following types of components:
 - [Data model](data-modeler.md) related components
 - Custom components
 - Basic components

 ## Data model components
-Data model components allow for the CRUD behaviour of any of your data model entities. divblox can generate the following CRUD components from your data model:
+Data model components allow for the CRUD behaviour of any of your data model entities.
+Divblox can generate the following CRUD components from your data model:
 - **Create component:**
     - Displays input boxes for the relevant attributes of your entity along with a save button.
     - Processes the request to the server to create a new instance of your entity and store it in the database